Yamuna in Hinduism: Association with Krishna

 The Bhagavata Purana also narrates: Krishna's elder brother Balarama was staying in Ambadi on Yamuna's banks for a few months.
 Once, he was frolicking with the gopis on the river banks and desired to play in the waters.
 Experiencing the heat of the sun, Balarama felt a need to take a bath in the river.
 However, he refused to walk to the waters and called upon the river to come near him, but the chaste Yamuna refused despite repeated orders from Balarama.
 An angry Balarama dragged the river by his weapon – the plough and changed its course, hurting the river goddess.
 Terrified, the river assumed her form as a goddess and bowed to Balarama and asked his forgiveness.
-A calmed Balarama ordered the river to flood the forest so he could bathe and play in her waters, and the river complied.
+A pacified Balarama ordered the river to flood the forest so he could bathe and play in her waters, and the river complied.

 Religious significance

 Yamuna is one of the holiest rivers in Hinduism.
 Yamuna is only second to the Ganges (Ganga), the holiest river in Hinduism.
 Her confluence with the Ganges and the mythical Sarasvati River is called Triveni Sangam, which is a very holy pilgrimage spot.
 Other pilgrimage sites along the river banks include Yamuna's source Yamunotri, Mathura and Bateshvar.

-The Mahabharata mentions Yamuna being one of the 7 tributaries of the Ganges.
+The Mahabharata mentions Yamuna being one of the seven tributaries of the Ganges.
 Drinking its waters is described to absolve sin.
 The river is mentioned many times in the epic as backdrop for events like yajnas (sacrifices), austerities and even a suicide by a defeated minister Hamsa of Jarasandha.

 Various Puranas narrate the greatness of bathing in the Yamuna.
 The Padma Purana narrates the story of two brothers, who lived a life of indulgence and lust and gave up the virtuous ways.
 They finally plunged in poverty and resorted to robbery and were killed by beasts in the forest.
 Both of them reached Yama's court for judgement.
 While the elder brother was sentenced to Naraka (hell), the younger was granted Svarga (heaven).
 Astonished, the younger brother asked the reason for it, as both had lived similar lives.
-Yama explained that the younger brother had lived in the Ashram of a sage on Yamuna's banks and bathed in the sacred river for two months.
+Yama explained that the younger brother had lived in the ashram of a sage on Yamuna's banks and bathed in the sacred river for two months.
 The first month absolved him of sins and the second one granted him a place in heaven.